‘Abzû’ Is the Stress-Free Video Game Our Frantic Lives Need Right Now

 This article contains images from across the length of Abzû, showing various areas of the game.
 No actual “story” spoilers are featured.

-It’s not uncommon, with the world going to shit on a daily basis, to turn to entertainment for temporary escapism – at least amongst those of us who can afford televisions, stereos, evenings at the cinema, computers, games consoles and the like.
-Exploring virtual worlds through video games has long been a way to blow off steam, to find a centre, to remove oneself for just an hour or two from the pressures of the everyday.
-It might be that’s with a gun, or twelve; it might be entirely non-violent, or brain teasing, or every bit as epic of scale as the most bankrolled Hollywood blockbuster.
+It’s not uncommon, with the world going to shit on a daily basis, to turn to entertainment for temporary escapism—at least among those of us who can afford televisions, stereos, evenings at the cinema, computers, games consoles and the like.
+Exploring virtual worlds through video games has long been a way to blow off steam, to find a center, to remove oneself for just an hour or two from the pressures of the everyday.
+It might be that’s with a gun, or twelve; it might be entirely nonviolent, or brain teasing, or every bit as epic of scale as the most bankrolled Hollywood blockbuster.
 Abzû is none of these things, really, but it’s absolutely the game of 2016 that most generously welcomes refugees from the real world.

 Videos by VICE

-Abzû, the debut release from Californian studio Giant Squid, is a diving simulator, of sorts: you play, third person, as an unnamed diver, who travels from the shallow waters of crystal seas, through kelp forests down to the deepest depths of the ocean, where hydrothermal vents maintain an ecosystem almost totally alien to the rest of the world.
-Come the end of this journey – which won’t take too long if rushed through, but you’ll most likely want to luxuriate in its colours and calm – the player will have seen creatures that no human ever has, and to say any more on the fauna of Abzû is to spoil the discoveries ahead.
+Abzû, the debut release from Californian studio Giant Squid, is a diving simulator, of sorts: You play, third person, as an unnamed diver, who travels from the shallow waters of crystal seas, through kelp forests down to the deepest depths of the ocean, where hydrothermal vents maintain an ecosystem almost totally alien to the rest of the world.
+Come the end of this journey—which won’t take too long if rushed through, but you’ll most likely want to luxuriate in its colors and calm—the player will have seen creatures that no human ever has, and to say any more on the fauna of Abzû is to spoil the discoveries ahead.

-What’s no spoiler whatsoever is the summarisation that, in terms of how Abzû plays, it’s essentially Journey 2.
-The diver solves very simple puzzles, always interacted with via a single button press, to open gateways through to the next stage, while keeping an eye out for collectible shells and shimmering “portals”, which when activated release new species into the already bustling collection of sea life.
-You’ll bring robotic drones back online down here, too, which will zip around you as you swim; and just occasionally run into some angry inverted pyramid things that will, should you get too close to them, zap you, temporarily paralysing your progress, much like the patrolling guardians of Journey‘s later stages.
+What’s no spoiler whatsoever is the summarization that, in terms of how Abzû plays, it’s essentially a sequel to Journey.
+The diver solves very simple puzzles, always interacted with via a single-button press, to open gateways through to the next stage, while keeping an eye out for collectible shells and shimmering “portals,” which when activated release new species into the already bustling collection of sea life.
+You’ll bring robotic drones back online down here, too, which will zip around you as you swim.
+And you’ll occasionally run into some angry inverted pyramid things that will zap you should you get too close to them, temporarily paralyzing your progress, much like the patrolling guardians of Journey‘s later stages.

-Everything is strictly linear – while each stage is full of murky corners and jellyfish-filled caves to poke around in, flap your flippers too far from where the game needs you to be and a kind of tractor beam emerges from the diver’s chest, redirecting them towards the goal.
+Everything is strictly linear—while each stage is full of murky corners and jellyfish-filled caves to poke around in, flap your flippers too far from where the game needs you to be and a kind of tractor beam emerges from the diver’s chest, redirecting them toward the goal.
 Again, this is the Journey model, but under the sea rather than in the desert.
-The diver’s playful chirps, reciprocated by the drones, are like those of Journey‘s travellers, and there will be times during this new game where the experienced Journey player will feel that they’ve seen this all before.
+The diver’s playful chirps, reciprocated by the drones, are like those of Journey‘s travelers, and there will be times during this new game where the experienced Journey player will feel that they’ve seen this all before.
 Sure, Abzû frames the familiar in beautiful ways, but this isn’t a title that challenges how creators approach gentler experiences.
-That’s not a problem, but if you’re coming to Abzû wanting to feel a true sense of achievement comes its credits, you won’t get that from it – this is autopilot fare, albeit dressed in the most wonderful way.
+That’s not a problem, but if you’re coming to Abzû wanting to feel a true sense of achievement, you won’t get that from it—this is autopilot fare, albeit dressed in the most wonderful way.

 You’ll want to prolong your time under the surface, ticking off the game’s slight selection of achievements.
 But once Abzû‘s ostensible targets are met, it’s hard to see too many people returning to it, unless they really fancy a date with a goblin shark or tomopteris, or want to further explore theories regarding the alien-like tech that’s both operational and smashed to pieces throughout the environments.
 While it lasts, though, this is the most fantastic recession from reality that gaming can offer right now, in advance of No Man’s Sky‘s promised near-infinite discovery.